Inferno (Marvel Comics): Sequel

 The 2008 miniseries, written by C. B. Cebulski, X-Infernus, and starring Magik, serves as a sequel to "Inferno".

 A second sequel, "Fall of the New Mutants", centers around Project Purgatory, a government operation that took the mutant babies used to make the portal to Limbo, who were recovered alive and well, to make an Army-controlled base in Limbo, as well as trying to figure out how to activate the powers of the mutant babies.
-Four years later (though due to a time dilation effect between Earth and Limbo, 26 years passed for them), Project Purgatory's surviving soldiers, led by General Ulysses, along with the new fully grown and powered surviving Inferno babies, both groups of which are battle scarred, and some of each having what appear to be grafted on demon body parts, have returned to Earth, apparently out to capture Magik.
+Four years later (though due to a time dilation effect between Earth and Limbo, 26 years passed for them) Project Purgatory's surviving soldiers and General Ulysses along with the new fully grown and powered surviving Inferno babies, return to Earth, apparently out to capture Magik.

 A spiritual successor to Inferno began in December 2022 entitled "Dark Web", which follows Spider-Man and the X-Men teaming up to fight Ben Reilly and Madelyne Pryor as they attempt to bring Limbo to New York.